CSOgroup/CALDER2/README.md

 ### Introduction of Calder analysis for other genomes

 Although Calder was mainly tested on human and mouse dataset, it can be appliabled on dataset from other genomes.
-One additional information is required in such case: a `feature_track`
+One additional information is required in such case: a `feature_track` that presumably having higher values in A than in B compartment.
+Some suggested tracks can be gene density, H3K27ac, H3K4me1, H3K4me2, H3K4me3, H3K36me3 (or negative transform of H3K9me3 signals)

 # Installation